aymericingargiola/repentance-run-tracker/README.md

 - 한국어
 - 中文

-If you want to contribute/help, you can contact me or directly fork and edit jsons translations here : src\renderer\i18n
+Except french and english, other languages are partial translations (datas from the original game only), if you want to contribute or help, you can contact me or directly fork and edit jsons translations here : src\renderer\i18n

+Available languages are currently officialy supported languages from the game (except french), but if you want to add your own language let me know
 ### Date format
 Change the date format to :
 - Day / Month / Year